ParallelMaths/parallel/pages/7-12-maths-jokes.md

 Another toughie – a Möbius strip is a strange mathematical shape which only has one side, so you can’t get to the other side.
-As shown here, it is just a loop with a single twist, but if you imagine running your finger along one side of the loop you will find that your finger covers every bit of the loop … so it only has one side.
-Möbius strips are fantastic, one of my favourite bits of geometry, and we’ll return to them in a future Parallelogram.
+As shown here, it is just a loop with a single twist, but if you imagine running your finger along one side of the loop you will find that your finger covers every bit of the loop... so it only has one side.
+Möbius strips are fantastic, one of my favourite bits of geometry, and we’ll return to them in next year’s Parallelogram series.
 :::